 International House is a partner with Glad Nations LLC, a local microenterprise for international women.
 Glad Nations exists to equip refugee and immigrant women with an opportunity to create artistically designed, handcrafted, boutique items in a loving, multicultural atmosphere to affirm their womanhood in a welcoming, safe environment.

-In-Home Tutors are connected with an International by our In-Home Tutor Coordinator who is Teachers of English to Speakers of Other Languages certified and has worked with Internationals in the USA for three years and overseas for over twenty years.
+In-Home Tutors are connected with an International by our In-Home Tutor Coordinator.
 In-home tutors truly make a difference in the life of an international.
 Students have different goals for wanting to learn English.
 Our goal is to meet each student where they are, and advance them to the level they strive for.
-In-Home Tutors work one-on-one in lieu of a group setting, in addition In addition, In-Home-Tutors have opportunities to be immersed in another culture, and are usually offered delicious ethnic food by their students!
+In-Home Tutors work one-on-one in lieu of a group setting.
+In addition, In-Home-Tutors have opportunities to be immersed in another culture, and are usually offered delicious ethnic food by their students!

 While parents participate in various Life Skills Programs, International House offers childcare for their preschool children.
 An educational and early childhood development program is being designed and implemented to make the time spent at the IHouse facilities enjoyable and beneficial to children.